samikhawaja/gst-tools-android/README.md

-# gst-launch
+# gst-tools-android
-A gst-launch for android
+A gst-tools for android